 Toni’s diversified background gives her the poise, confidence and adaptability to entertain audiences of all walks of life with multicultural oral traditions.
 She takes you on an odyssey to other countries where you explore different cultures with her unique and spirited versions of familiar tales.
 These tales “come to life” as listeners become part of her stories with carefully orchestrated rhythms, chants and movements.

 Toni Simmons, author and storyteller, graduated from Fisk University, where she majored in speech and drama.
 After receiving a Master’s degree in Library Science, she began working as a children’s librarian combining her knowledge of children’s literature and creative drama in storytelling sessions.
 She continued this activity while working for public libraries in Miami, Florida, Des Moines, Iowa, Minneapolis, Minnesota, and Cedar Hill, Texas.
-As a professional storyteller, she brings to the stories, new life with the use of rhythms, songs, and audience participation, which places them in the story.
+As a professional storyteller, she brings new life to the stories she tells; with the use of rhythms, songs, and audience participation, she draws listeners in and places them in the story.
 Her work appeals to audiences of all ages, young and old, and includes a wide variety of literature from different cultures.

 Toni has conducted storytelling, creative dramatic and movement workshops in schools, community centers, and theaters, and has worked with teachers helping them to incorporate the arts into their curricula.
 Toni served as a Storyteller in Residence for the Ouachita Parish and Monroe City Schools in Northeast Louisiana and taught drama at The Hockaday School in Dallas, Texas.